RULES FOR BUILDING AND CLASSING STEEL VESSEL, 2017

 v) Bearing reaction

-11.1.2(b) Stern Tube Bearing Run-in Procedure.
-For alignment sensitive installations (e.g., tankers, bulkers and twin screw vessels), a run-in procedure is recommended to be conducted, in the presence of the Surveyor, before the stern tube bearings are exposed to higher service speeds and rudder angles.
+11.1.2(b) Stern Tube Bearing Run-in Procedure (2017).
+For shaft installations with no forward stern tube bearings and for shaft installations with stern tube bearings having a double-slope boring, a bearing run-in procedure is to be submitted by the builder/designer and the same is to be carried out to the satisfaction of the attending Surveyor before the stern tube bearings are exposed to higher service speeds and rudder angles.

 11.1.2(c) Stern Tube Sighting and Slope Boring (as Applicable) before Shaft Fitting